All Episodes

 I mean, there's too much ambiguity about this.

-And Hannity said, What do you mean ambiguity?
+And Hannity said, what do you mean ambiguity?

-So Russia ought to just apologize for the confusion and this would be over.
+He said, Russia ought to just apologize for the confusion and this would be over.

-And I'm thinking, ambiguity.
+And I'm thinking, ambiguity?

 Who created the ambiguity?

-They run it in the New York Times, basically calling General Petraeus a liar, uh a traitor, and that ad emboldens Democrats in the House and the Senate who are gonna be on committees getting testimony from General Petraeus to call him a liar and a and a stooge and a puppet of George W. Bush before he even opens his mouth, knowing full well he can't respond to them in ways that they are speaking to him.
+And that ad emboldens Democrats in the House and the Senate who are going to be on committees getting testimony from General Petraeus to call him a liar and a stooge and a puppet of George W. Bush before he even opens his mouth, knowing full well he can't respond to them in ways that they are speaking to him.

-Then this episode they get that backfires on him.
+Then this episode, that backfires on him.

 Backfires huge.